collocations.org

 1. try very hard to do sth

-desperately, hard, manfully, painfully, really, valiantly
+desperately, hard, manfully, mightily (esp.
+AmE), painfully, valiantly

-He struggled desperately to get to the shore. | He struggled hard to keep the boat upright.
+He struggled desperately to get to the shore.

-a little | constantly | on
+a little

 She struggled on despite the pain.

-VERB + STRUGGLE
+VERB + struggle

 have to